What is an FR-44?

 - Reckless driving

-Your local DMV or court will notify of the requirements to get your licensed reinstated after a conviction.
+Your local DMV or court will notify you of the requirements to get your licensed reinstated after a conviction.
 This should include information in regard to an FR-44 requirement and how long that requirement will last.

 What is the average cost of FR-44 insurance?

-FR-44 insurance: Florida
+FR-44 insurance in Florida

-In Florida, an FR-44 form requires that you carry $100,000/$300,000 worth of bodily injury liability and $50,000 of property damage liability insuranceLiability insurance covers sums that an insured becomes legally obligated to pay because of bodily injuries or property damage, or financial losses caused to other people..
-Non-risky drivers are only required to carry $10,000 in personal injury protectionPersonal injury protection (PIP) pays for your medical, hospital and funeral expenses resulting from a car accident, regardless of who's at fault. insurance and $10,000 in property damage liability.
+In Florida, an FR-44 form requires that you carry $100,000/$300,000 worth of bodily injury liability and $50,000 of property damage liability insurance.
+The state minimum requires only $10,000 in property damage liability.
+As a no-fault state, Florida also requires personal injury protectionPersonal injury protection (PIP) pays for your medical, hospital and funeral expenses resulting from a car accident, regardless of who's at fault. insurance that is separate from liability requirements.
+Florida uses the FR-44 only for serious violations, including DUI and convictions resulting in license revocation.

 FR-44 insurance: Virginia

-Virginia, the other state that uses a FR-44 requires 50,000/$100,000 worth of bodily injury liability and $40,000 of property damage liability insurance.
-The normal limits are $25,000/$50,000 in bodily injury and only $20,000 in property damage.
+Virginia, the other state that uses a FR-44, requires $60,000/$120,000 worth of bodily injury liability and $40,000 of property damage liability insurance.
+The standard state minimums are $50,000/$100,000 in bodily injury and only $25,000 in property damage.
+Virginia uses the FR-44 for serious violations resulting in license suspension or revocation.

 What is the difference between SR-22 and FR-44?